Posted on November 4th, 2020 by Zane Cagle

 - Wear long pants and long sleeves

 Even under the most cautious of operating situations, accidents happen.
 When accidents happen for reasons of negligence, you must consider contacting a personal injury attorney.
-Serious injuries including body fractures, spinal cord injuries, disfigurement and traumatic brain damage can all result from an ATV accident.
+Serious injuries, including body fractures, spinal cord injuries, disfigurement, and traumatic brain damage, can result from an ATV accident.

 Injured in a Motorcycle or All-Terrain Vehicle Accident in St. Louis?

-Contact the Cagle Law today to speak with an experienced and dedicated St. Louis personal injury lawyer about filing a motorcycle accident or wrongful death claim.
+Contact the Cagle Law today to speak with an experienced and dedicated motorcycle accident lawyer in St. Louis about filing a motorcycle accident or wrongful death claim.
 To schedule a consultation to discuss your claim, please contact the firm today at (314) 276-1681.